abdullahkhilji/Text-classification-using-LDA-and-GCN/README.md

 Ohsumed (http://davis.wpi.edu/xmdv/datasets/ohsumed.html)
 A curated text collection from MEDLINE, an online medical information database.

+# Pre-Processing
+For pre-processing and arranging the dataset into DataFrame except for 20ng and ohsumed (which are done as given in code `step_1_data_to_pandas_normal.py` remaining datasets have their iPyNB in their respective dataset directories.

 # Features
 Our approach is an ensemble work of features from LDA and Graph Convolution.